kuv2707/chess_engine/README.md

 -   Running `cargo run` will start the server on `localhost:4000`.
 -   If using the stockfish engine, make sure the stockfish binary is present in the root directory.
-The repository includes Stockfish 15.1 executables for Windows and Linux.
-For other versions:
+The repository includes Stockfish 16.1 executables for Windows and Linux.
+For other options:
-    -   Download the Stockfish binary from the [Stockfish website](https://stockfishchess.org/download/).
+    -   Download the binary from the
+        [Stockfish website](https://stockfishchess.org/download/).
-    -   Rename the binary to `stockfish` and place it in the root directory of the project.
+    -   Rename the binary to `windows` or `linux` as appropriate and place it in the root directory of the project.

 ## Tech stack